This post is also available in: Português (Portuguese (Brazil))

 Lets go to know our Calabria?

-Are you ready to go and get to know the ten wonderful places of this spectacular land?
+We know that the rankings do not satisfy everyone, in any case take these ideas as an invitation to add other places and other experiences in this beautiful and condemned territory.
+Are you ready to go and get to know the ten most wonderful places of this spectacular land?
 We begin by describing these magical places, between art and unique villages, to the discovery of a beautiful region: Calabria.

 Tropea is not only fascinating by the beautiful sea that surrounds it, but also by its old town, rich of ancient lords palaces and that typical architectural style, of 1700, that imprisons among its walls travelers who are captured by typical streets that end in every narrow alley in town.
 A few steps from the old town and you can see a port, surrounded by piers and boats.
 Also the Benedictine Sanctuary of high medieval origin nestled on a rock overlooking the sea, representing the archetypal emblem of the city.